Schaudge/petsc/src/docs/sphinx_docs/install/install_tutorial.rst

 - Specifying options for `BLAS/LAPACK <https://www.netlib.org/lapack/lug/node11.html>`__.

 - Specifying external packages to use or download automatically.
-PETSc can automatically download and install a wide range of other software, such as direct solvers.
+PETSc can automatically download and install a wide range of other supporting software.

 - Setting various known machine quantities for PETSc to use such as known integral sizes, memory alignment, or additional compiler flags.